 Mix the dough

-To make the dough, simply combine equal quantities of plain flour and Greek yoghurt in a mixing bowl.
+To make the dough, combine equal quantities of plain flour and Greek yoghurt in a mixing bowl.
 Mix with a spatula or wooden spoon until it all comes together in a ball.

 This is a very sticky dough, so you may find you may need a little extra flour.
 Don’t worry – it is a very forgiving recipe and a little extra flour won’t hurt.
 That said however, the dough is supposed to be very soft, so don’t add too much extra flour.

 One cup each of flour and Greek yoghurt will be sufficient for 16 smallish dough balls.
-If you want more just double the recipe.
+If you want more double the recipe.

 Roll the dough

 - Dust your work surface with a little flour.
-Using a floured rolling pin, roll the dough out to approximately 1/4 inch thickness.
+Using a floured rolling pin, roll the dough out to approximately ¼ inch thickness.
 Cut circles into the pastry (image 1 below).
 You can use a proper cutter, or do what I do and use a large cup, or even a small bowl.

 - The size of the circles depends on how large you want your dough balls to be.
-I find an approximate 4″ (10cm) diameter is a nice size.
+I find an approximate 4" (10cm) diameter is a nice size.

 - You can gather up the pastry trimming and re-roll to cut more circles.

-- Alternatively, you can break off golf-ball sized pieces of dough and flatten it in your hand.
+- Alternatively, you can break off golf-ball-sized pieces of dough and flatten it in your hand.

 Fill the curried dough balls